 You should have three experimental bode plots from the three circuits in Figure 1.
-The data from the experimental Bode plots should be compared (i.e. overlayed on the same plot in MATLAB) to the predicted behavior which we derived in lecture (see notes on the course website and the YouTube lectures).
-For the circuit with three filters, you can assume that the three filters which make this circuit are independent and that the resulting response is just the simple combination.
+The data from the experimental Bode plots should be compared (i.e. overlayed on the same plot in MATLAB) to the predicted behavior which we derived in lecture (see the book and the YouTube lectures).
+For the circuit with three filters, you can assume that the three filters which make this circuit are independent and that the resulting response is just the simple combination (i.e. the product of three individual circuits).
 The reality is that there is some coupling, but this was made weak by making the resistors larger as we proceed down the chain.
 Provide some interpretation of your Bode plot.
 Denote the characteristic cutoff frequencies for your filters on your plots.
 Be careful with units of Hz and rad/s.
 Also be careful that the Waveforms software outputs the Bode plot data in units of dB.